RedHatSatellite/satellite-clone/man/satellite-clone.md

 DESCRIPTION
 ===========

-Restores a working Satellite 6 instance from a backup.
+Easily setup a Satellite 6.1 or 6.2 server with restored backup data.
 Currently satellite 6.1 and 6.2 backups are supported.

+Throughout this documentation, the following terminology is used:

+ - Source server: Existing Satellite server.
+ - Target server: new server, to which Satellite server is being cloned.

 You will need:
 --------------

-  - A blank, clean install, RHEL 7 machine,
+  - A blank (vanilla install) RHEL 7 server (target server).
+You will run the setup commands here.
-  - A Satellite backup (katello-backup in 6.1 and 6.2), see the required files below
-    - Standard backup scenario: config_files.tar.gz, mongo_data.tar.gz, pgsql_data.tar.gz, (optional) pulp_data.tar
-    - Online backup or RHEL 6 to 7 migration scenario: config_files.tar.gz, mongo_dump folder, foreman.dump, candlepin.dump, (optional) pulp_data.tar
+  - A backup from a 6.1 or 6.2 Satellite server (source server) created with katello-backup.
+This backup can be with or without pulp-data, and can be from a RHEL 6 or 7 machine.
+  - You will need a Satellite 6 subscription for the cloned machine.
+There are options for obtaining subscriptions at a discounted rate for smaller environments.

 To perform the clone:
 ---------------------

+Satellite-clone configuration file is in /etc/satellite-clone/satellite-clone-vars.yml.

+On the target server:

-  - Place the backup files in a folder on the blank machine.
-This folder path is specified in the "backup_dir" variable in /etc/satellite-clone/satellite-clone-vars.yml and can be changed.
+ - Place the backup files in "/backup" folder.
+If using a different folder, update "backup_dir" variable in satellite-clone-vars.yml.
-  - If you are cloning RHEL 6 backup data to a RHEL 7 machine, update the variable "rhel_migration" (Satellite 6.2 only) to true in satellite-clone-vars.yml.
+ - If you are cloning RHEL 6 backup data to a RHEL 7 machine, update the variable "rhel_migration" to "true" in satellite-clone-vars.yml.
-  - In the same file either add an activation key from the Red Hat portal OR setup the proper Satellite subscriptions yourself and change "register_to_portal" to false in satellite-clone-vars.yml
+ - You are required to register and subscribe the target server to Red Hat portal to get content for the Satellite installation.
+Alternatively, to let the clone tool register to Red Hat portal, you can override "register_to_portal" to "true" and update "activationkey", "org" variables in satellite-clone-vars.yml.
+ - It is assumed that the target server has access to the required repositories for Satellite installation.
+If using custom repositories for Satellite installation, override "enable_repos" to "false" in satellite-clone-vars.yml.
-  - Run satellite-clone
+ - Run "satellite-clone".
+This may take a while to complete.

 Options
 -------